 Travel information in the event of disruptions

 When disruptions occur, the travel information system must be updated.
 Sometimes it may take some time before we know exactly how the trains can best be re-routed in the event of a disruption.
 This involves solving a complex logistical puzzle, and occasionally we cannot be as accurate as we would like.
-NS strives to provide travelers with information via the public announcement system at the station or in the train or via the information screens at the station within 10 minutes of an incident.
-Our goal is to provide the traveler with the most complete information possible as to the cause of the disruption and the expected duration of the delay.
-If this information is not available, then we will communicate whatever information is available.
+NS strives to provide travellers with information via the public announcement system at the station or in the train or via the information screens at the station within 10 minutes of an incident.
+Our goal is to provide travellers with the most complete information possible as to the cause of the disruption and the expected duration of the delay.
+If this information is not available, we will communicate whatever information is available.

 Service at the stations